rjygraham/ServerlessCqrs/README.md

 func start --build
 ````

 We'll use cURL to exercise the sample app API.
-I'd encourage you to explorer the Cosmos DB collections using the emulator's Data Explorer as you exeucte each step.
+I'd encourage you to explorer the Cosmos DB collections using the emulator's Data Explorer as you execute each step.

 *NOTE: I will say this about the extension and sample - CQRS/ES purists may very well hate it.
 I made a design decision to forego the typical Command Sender/Command Handler part of the pattern/architecture since the Function HttpTrigger is in effect a Command Handler and the calling app the Command Sender.
 Furthermore, the sample abides by REST which is somewhat unnatural since CQRS aligns more closely with an RPC-style API surface area.*